Strumenta/article-lsp-go-to-definition/README.md

-# LSP Example
+# LSP Go To Definition

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+Sample code for the article, Go To Definition in the Language Server Protocol

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for a subset of the Kotlin, saved in .mykt files.
 It has the following language features:
 - Completions
-- Diagnostics regenerated on each file change or configuration change

-It also includes an End-to-End test.
+- Go To Definition

 ## Structure